jcampbellcodes/jcampbellcodes_og.github.io/_posts/2020-9-13-developingembeddedlinuxaudioapplications15.md

 This is where you can enable WCHAR support in the toolchain with `y`.

+Now navigate back to where you were and select whichever utils you want.

 <figure>
   <img class="col center" src="/img/rpi/menuconfig/7_alsa_utils.png">
   <figcaption>Go back to alsa-utils, enable these and/or others if desired</figcaption>
 </figure>

-Now navigate back to where you were and select whichever utils you want.
+From there, exit up one level -- we just looked at applications, but "Libraries" shows the packages that our programs will link against/include/etc. These are the libraries that will be both in your toolchain and on the target device.

 <figure>
   <img class="col center" src="/img/rpi/menuconfig/8_target_libraries.png">
   <figcaption>Go up a level and find "Libraries"</figcaption>
 </figure>

-Go up one level -- we just looked at applications, but "Libraries" may be more important.
-These are the libraries that will be both in your toolchain and on the target device.

 <figure>
   <img class="col center" src="/img/rpi/menuconfig/9_audio_libs.png">
   <figcaption>Go under Audio/Sound</figcaption>
 </figure>

-Go under Audio/Sound...

 <figure>
   <img class="col center" src="/img/rpi/menuconfig/10_alsa_lib.png">
   <figcaption>Check out alsa-lib</figcaption>
 </figure>

-And alsa-lib...

 <figure>
   <img class="col center" src="/img/rpi/menuconfig/11_all_there.png">